 Indication of hidden fires

 1. Abnormal Operation or Disassociated Component Failures.
 Failure or uncommanded operation of an aircraft component may indicate a developing fire.
 Electrical connections and the components themselves may have had damage from a fire in the area of the component or at any point along its power supply line.
-For this reason cabin crewmembers should report all failures of electrical items to the flightcrew in accordance with company policy.
+For this reason, cabin crewmembers should report all failures of electrical items to the flightcrew members in accordance with company policy and procedures.

 2. Circuit Breakers.
 Circuit breaker(s) tripping, especially multiple breakers such as entertainment systems or coffee makers may be an indication of damage occurring in a hidden area common to the affected components.